DeathAngelDaemon/display-lotro-server/README.md

 Wordpress-Plugin for showing the server status of LotRO servers (as widget or shortcode).

 Requires at least (wordpress version): 3.5
-Tested up to: 3.9 beta
+Tested up to: 3.9 beta3

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html